 The Environmental Science and Design Research Institute (ESDRI) is dedicated to research and investigations within natural, human, and built systems, as we develop innovative knowledge, products, and solutions to address local, regional, and global issues.

 Students: The institute aims to build research skills in students, in order to cultivate well-rounded, critical thinking professionals.
-ESDRI recognizes the professional and personal importance of students having foundational research skills and knowledge, which is facilitated through a variety of workshops, speakers, service projects, symposia, special events, Q&A sessions, laboratory tours, and more.
-The institute supports undergraduates – academically and financially – through its Fellows Program, in hopes of mentoring a new generation of scholars.
+ESDRI recognizes the professional and personal importance of students having foundational research and creative skills and knowledge, which is facilitated through a variety of workshops, speakers, service projects, symposia, special events, Q&A sessions, laboratory tours, and more.
+The institute supports undergraduates – academically and financially – through its Fellowship Program, in hopes of mentoring a new generation of scholars.

-Faculty: ESDRI provides many opportunities for faculty to advance their research and facilitates multidisciplinary collaborations, procuring extramural funding, and working with qualified student researchers.
+Faculty: ESDRI provides many opportunities for faculty to advance their research and facilitates multidisciplinary collaborations, procuring intramural and extramural funding, and working with qualified student researchers.
 The institute engages a broad range of talented scientists, designers, and practitioners, spanning many academic disciplines, fields, and programs.
-The institute proudly hosts an annual symposium, with an ever-evolving theme, which draws from KSU faculty, students, and many of our community partners.
+The institute proudly hosts an annual symposium/forum, with an ever-evolving theme, which draws from KSU faculty, students, and many of our community partners.

 Colleges represented within ESDRI include: